The history of Colombian Coffee

 The quality of a coffee is defined by certain physical and sensorial characteristics, and while the first can be arranged in machines, the second has a lot to do with the different techniques or technologies used during the drying and fermentation process.

-What the great coffee tasters in the world measure and value about Colombian coffee is “the cleanliness of the cup“, especially its acidity, a rare characteristic in many coffees around the world, and part of what makes Colombian coffee the most coveted in the international market.
+What the great coffee tasters in the world measure and value about Colombian coffee is “the cleanliness of the cup“, especially its acidity, a rare characteristic in many coffees around the world, and part of what makes coffee of Colombia the most coveted in the international market.

 Colombia’s great weather condition and location allows it to grow coffee year-round